 Remember termites like wood and moisture, so these few simple tips can make all the difference and could save your home:

 • Remove all potential sources of termite food on the property; wood mulch, waste wood and cardboard boxes in the sub-floor, or any waste wood around the perimeter of the home, including those wine barrels or any other wood type garden feature.

 • If you store firewood, termites see it as a smorgasbord, so ensure it’s stored well away from the house and raised off the ground where possible.

 • dead branches and tree stumps from around the house as they make ideal food sources for termites, especially the root systems.

 • Termites need moisture to survive.
 Avoid using irrigation systems or watering garden beds around the perimeter of the home – keeping this area dry will create a “barrier”, reducing potential termite attacks.

 It’s estimated two in every three homes in Australia will suffer a termite infestation at some time, and the costs involved in repairing termite ridden properties can reach the thousands.
-In some cases, damage to the property can be so severe that the homeowner can been faced with repair costs totaling over $100,000.
-In severe cases, demolition is required – and termite damage is not covered by standard home insurance policies!.
+In some cases, damage to the property can be so severe that the homeowner can be faced with repair costs totalling over $100,000.
+In severe cases, demolition is required – and termite damage is not covered by standard home insurance policies!